Series · Terraform Agents · Chapter 6

 A pattern I see repeatedly in immature agent stacks: each agent has its own copy of OPENAI_API_KEY in its own .env file.
 Sometimes the same key, sometimes different ones, sometimes a colleague’s personal key from when they prototyped.
 When the bill arrives nobody can tell which agent caused which token spend, and when a key leaks (it always does) you’re playing whack-a-mole across a dozen .env files.

-This article ends that.
-We build one LLM gateway that:
+This article addresses that pattern by building one LLM gateway that:

-• Logs every request to SLS for forensics and cost attribution
+• Logs every request to SLS for forensics, cost attribution, and SOC-2 evidence

 Centralised LLM gateway: one egress, one quota, one audit log

-1. Aliyun API Gateway in front of a custom backend — most managed, easiest to add quota plans, integrates with RAM
+1. Aliyun API Gateway in front of a custom backend — most managed, easiest to wire quota plans, native RAM integration.
+Best when routing is “one model, one provider, just rate-limit me.”

-2. Self-hosted LiteLLM (or your own) on ECS behind an ALB — most flexible, supports the long tail of providers, easier to extend with cost tracking
+2. Self-hosted LiteLLM on ECS behind an ALB — most flexible, supports the long tail of providers (DeepSeek, Moonshot, Zhipu, your fine-tuned PAI endpoint), easier to extend with cost tracking and cross-provider fallback.

 The first rule: provider keys never appear in .env files, in provider {} blocks, in agent code, or in tfstate plaintext.
 They live in KMS Secrets Manager and the gateway pulls them at startup via STS.